RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 # VII.
 House Officers<sup>1</sup>

 The following section contains an explicit enumeration of Redbud officer obligations, with the intent to present a succinct description of responsibilities to aid new officers and, more importantly, to clear up any misunderstandings that may arise among officers as to who does what.
 This listing is not meant to be a substitute for a good officer handbook.
+If no returning house member runs for a position that requires one, the officer team can open the election to new house members.
+If a new house member is elected, they must discuss with the officer team to agree on expectations, which can differ from the original set of constitutional rules (e.g., different compensation).<sup>42</sup>

 ## House Officer Review<sup>2</sup>
 Any current member can call a vote of confidence at any house meeting to review performance of a House Officer.
 If the vote passes under the ‘special’ vote procedure, each responsibility listed in the house rules are voted on in a line item format for non-satisfactory completion and must be passed by ‘special’ vote.
 House Officer monetary compensation shall be reduced proportionately to unsatisfactory completed tasks.